Online & Virtual Therapy & Counseling Services for Perfectionism

 Perfectionism in romantic relationships can be particularly challenging because it is asking the impossible from not one, but two very imperfect people.
 When there is the pressure for things to go perfectly, the focus is no longer on the other person and your feelings for them, but rather on the task or situation at hand.
 This can unintentionally create barriers in your relationship and make things feel impersonal.

-Approach in Therapy for Perfectionism in Hopkins, MN
+Approach in Therapy for Perfectionism in Minnesota

 We can work together to increase your ability to focus on what is inside your control and prioritize what really matters for you.
 By staying focused on these things, you can develop and sustain meaningful romantic connections.